joshnuss/glue/README.md

 # Counter Example

-Here is what a simple shared counter looks like with React hooks
+Here is what a simple counter looks like with React hooks:

 ```js
 import React, {useState} from 'react'